ChrisFayad/FayadAlphabetAPI/README.md

 - This API give us the ability to create the layout of hand-touch alphabet for any language from Latin origin or non-Latin origin.

 ---

+## Technologies and Libraries

+This project was build using Node.js and uses the following list of technologies and libraries:

+- Expressjs
+- Joi Validation
+- bcrypt
+- Mongoose
+- cors
+---

 ## Instructions